 For her part, Bufalino observes that “finding your voice or your style is a mercurial and illusive process.
 It would be more appropriate to say, ‘How can I get out of my own way, so my voice can find me?’ ”

 The two-hour workshop costs $25 for Ballet Arts Studio dancers or $35 otherwise.
-RSVP to email@example.com or 845-831-1870.
+RSVP to firstname.lastname@example.org or 845-831-1870.
 The studio is located at 107 Teller Ave. in Beacon.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.